gaurikasar/IRC/src/README.md

 ### Initiate server and clients
 The server is initiated at port 8989 by default.

-You can run the server using ide or command line.
+You can run the server using ide or command line.<br />
-To start server using command line type command:
+To start server using command line type command:<br />
 command: java Server \<portnumber>

-To start client using command line type command:
+To start client using command line type command:<br />
 command: java Client.

 ### Exhange messages:

-1. To send private message
+1. To send private message<br />
 command: pvt_msg @clientname \<type message>

-2. To send a message to all users at once
+2. To send a message to all users at once<br />
 command: pub_msg \<type message>

-3. To send a sercured message to user
+3. To send a sercured message to user<br />
 command: secure <key> @clientname \<type message>

-4. To decrypt the key
+4. To decrypt the key<br />
 command: decrypt <key>

 ### Room related commands

-1. To create a room
+1. To create a room<br />
 command: room create <room name>

-2. To join a room
+2. To join a room<br />
 command: room join <room name>

-3. To leave a room
+3. To leave a room<br />
 command: room leave <room name>

-4. To enlist all members of a room
+4. To enlist all members of a room<br />
 command: room members <room name>

-5. To enlist all available users
+5. To enlist all available users<br />
 command: enlist_users

-6. To enlist all the rooms available
+6. To enlist all the rooms available<br />
 command: room names